francium10/Francium10/README.md

 <img src="" align="center" style="width: 100%" />
 </div>

-### <div align="left">I'm  Francis Lufwendo, a full-stack freelance developer working remotely since 2020 🚀</div>
+### <div align="left">I'm  Francis Lufwendo, a full-stack freelance developer working remotely for a while now 🚀</div>

-- 🔭 I’m currently working on some freelance work with ministry of tourism in Zambia called visit Zambia in which I designed and Maintained a website that attracts tourist.
+- 🔭 I’m currently working on some freelance work with ministry of tourism in Zambia called visit Zambia in which I designed and Maintained a website that showcases the beauty if zambia and attracts tourist.

-- I am currently refining my skills and currently I am proficient with JavaScript, React, TypeScript and Next JS.
+- I am currently refining my skills and currently I am proficient with JavaScript, React, TypeScript.

 - ❓ Ask me about anything related to MERN stack and related technologies